 The visionary producer and director who reshaped the American musical, steering it from breezy romance toward psychological depth and daring spectacle.

-Hal Prince didn't just work on Broadway; he defined its modern era.
-Starting as a stage manager and producer in his twenties, he quickly became the driving force behind some of the mid-century's biggest hits, like 'The Pajama Game' and 'West Side Story.'
-But his legacy was cemented in a legendary partnership with composer Stephen Sondheim, with whom he created a string of challenging, concept-driven masterpieces including 'Company,' 'Follies,' and 'Sweeney Todd.'
+Hal Prince directed and produced a string of challenging, concept-driven masterpieces including 'Company,' 'Follies,' and 'Sweeney Todd' in partnership with composer Stephen Sondheim.
+He started as a stage manager and producer in his twenties, driving hits like 'The Pajama Game' and 'West Side Story.'
 These shows turned the musical inside out, exploring alienation, regret, and obsession with unprecedented sophistication.
-Never one to repeat himself, Prince also helmed the global phenomenon 'The Phantom of the Opera,' a testament to his mastery of pure theatrical magic.
-With a record-breaking 21 Tony Awards, his career was a sixty-year masterclass in artistic risk, proving that commercial theater could be both intellectually substantial and wildly popular.
+Prince also helmed the global phenomenon 'The Phantom of the Opera,' a testament to his mastery of pure theatrical magic.
+With a record-breaking 21 Tony Awards, his career was a sixty-year masterclass in artistic risk.

 1928–1945